 At the front, you get a 100mm suspension fork with a hydraulic lockout that will greatly improve comfort and riding experience.
 When you’re riding on smooth roads, you can simply lock it to avoid losing momentum.

 700 Series is one of the most powerful e-bikes Ride1UP makes.
 If you value speed, this e-bike can be almost as fast as your car when it comes to urban trips.

 The Shengyi geared rear hub motor develops 750W of power and 60Nm of torque which is the most you’re legally allowed to ride in the USA.
 This setup makes 700 Series a Class 3 e-bike as it can develop 28 MPH with pedal assistance and 20 MPH with the throttle.
 The 672Wh (48V 14Ah) battery is hidden inside the down tube and gives you 30–50 miles of range.

 One of the features that sets the 700 Series apart from the competition is the color LCD screen.
 It provides a lot of options to fine-tune the pedal-assistance by choosing the top speed, the number of assist levels, and the amount of assistance you want to get at each level.
 By playing around with the settings, you can significantly increase the range.

-Ride1UP 700 does not disappoint when it comes to the drivetrain and the brakes either.
+Ride1UP 700 does not disappoint when it comes to the drivetrain or the brakes.